taylor-allen/JWT-Authentication-System/README.md

 1. Install the packages: `$ npm install`
 2. Start coding! start the webpack dev server `$ npm run start`
+3. If you make any changes to your `.env` file, restart your front end.

 ## Publish your website!